Indiana University Photographer; Adjunct Instructor

 In 2014, James moved to Bloomington as a freelance photographer.
 His clients since that time have included The New York Times, The Washington Post, The Wall Street Journal, Chicago Tribune, The Athletic and Indianapolis Star among others.

 Since late 2014, James has worked as a staff photographer for Indiana University where he producing images for University Communications and Marketing.
 In this role, he documents daily life on campus.
 His work ranges from marketing campaign photography to faculty and staff headshots to annual coverage of the Little 500 races at IU Bloomington.
 He is the editor and contributing photographer for IU Experience, a visual storytelling platform.

 A native Hoosier, James grew up in Dunkirk, Indiana, a small glass factory town of 2,600 people in the east central region of the state.
 His is an Eagle Scout and a two-time Indiana College Photographer of the Year (2010, 2011).
 As a student, he placed third in the national Hearst Photojournalism Awards News & Sports competition.

-When not pushing buttons and turning aperture rings, James enjoys spending time with his wife, daughter and two cats.
+When not pushing buttons and turning aperture rings, James enjoys spending time with his wife, two daughters and cat.
 He is an avid cyclist, classic film buff and vinyl collector.